Q: What are the advantages of attending Calvary Chapel Middle School?

 Q: What after-school sports programs do you offer?

-A: We offer a variety of sports programs at CCJHS.
-Students may participate in four different sports seasons throughout the year; Fall, Winter, March, and Spring.
+A: We offer a variety of sports programs at CCMS.
+Students may participate in four different sports throughout the year; Volleyball, Basketball, Soccer, & Football.
 There are distinct boy and girl teams.
 Depending on the interest level there may be try-outs which would result in an A and B team.
-The Athletic section of the website will provide a current list of sports per season.
+The Athletic section of the website will provide a current list of sports.

 If you have additional questions, we would be happy to connect with you!
 Please call the school office at (714) 556-0965.